 In the following photographs I will demonstrate that there is more than just pushing a button on a camera when it comes to creating great images.

 First, my subject had to catch my eye.
 Late in the afternoon on Sept.
-1, 2013, while strolling with my husband on Long Beach just outside of Tofino, BC.There he was, all golden and wet.
+1, 2013, while strolling with my husband on Long Beach just outside of Tofino, BC, I spotted him, all golden and wet.
 I called to him but he wouldn't look at me.
 He had a job to do.
-His eyes were fixed on the water, waiting patiently for his owners to return to gather their belongings that he was guarding.
+His eyes were fixed on the crashing surf, waiting patiently for his owners to return to gather their belongings that he was guarding.

 It was an Accepted image, meaning it was of good enough quality to hang in the Salon.
 I was happy with that.
 Comments from the judges such as too much negative space in the upper right corner and his eyes weren't looking at you, so the title wasn't the best one would be helpful to me later.
 Then during the awards, I was surprised to receive a Judge's Choice ribbon for "Watchful Eyes".

 There are four possible scores an image could receive at the PPOC National Image Salon - Not Accepted, Accepted, Merit, and Excellence.
-This year, my image was the fourth image out of 850 to be judged and it received "Merit" as a score.
+This image was one out of 850 to be judged in 2014 and it received "Merit" as a score.
 I didn't have to wait long to find out that this image gave me the final print points I needed to obtain my Craftsman of Photographic Arts!
 This image is part of my Limited Editions collection.
-Can I interest you in one?